carrot2/carrot2/carrot2/applications/carrot2-demo-dcs/readme.txt

 This package provides the following applications:

-1) l3cli
+1) batch

-Clusters XML files from the "queries" folder and saves the results to the "output" folder.
+Clusters XML files and saves the results to an output folder.
 Format for the input data is the following:

 <searchresult>
     <query>new york hotels</query>